LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day6-M365D-XDR-AutomaticAttackDisruption.md

 - June 8, 2023, [Detecting and mitigating a multi-stage AiTM phishing and BEC campaign](https://www.microsoft.com/en-us/security/blog/2023/06/08/detecting-and-mitigating-a-multi-stage-aitm-phishing-and-bec-campaign/)

 ## BEC insights
+Business Email Compromise (BEC) is a cyberattack where attackers deceive organizations through fraudulent emails.
+They impersonate trusted individuals to trick employees into taking unauthorized actions, such as transferring money or revealing sensitive information.
+BEC attacks can lead to financial losses and reputational damage for businesses.

 - May 6, 2021, [Business email compromise: How Microsoft is combating this costly threat](https://www.microsoft.com/en-us/security/blog/2021/05/06/business-email-compromise-how-microsoft-is-combating-this-costly-threat/)